ferrocene/ferrocene/src/types-and-traits.rst

 :dp:`fls_K8nPGP5xbLb7`
-If an :t:`outlives bound` applies to the :t:`type` of a :t:`field`, then this abound also applies to the related :t:`abstract data type` as an :t:`implied bound`.
+If an :t:`outlives bound` applies to the :t:`type` of a :t:`field`, then this bound also applies to the related :t:`abstract data type` as an :t:`implied bound`.

 :dp:`fls_Uw6y5ZlaK6RY`